wuyang1002431655/tango_with_django_19/manuscript/chapter-testing.md

 	        self.assertEqual((cat.views >= 0), True)

-The first thing you should notice, if you have not written tests before, is that we have to inherit from TestCase.
+The first thing you should notice, if you have not written tests before, is that we have to inherit from `TestCase`.
 The naming over the method in the class also follows a convention, all tests start with `test_` and they also contain some type of assertion, which is the test.
 Here we are checking if the values are equal, with the `assertEqual` method, but other